C++ Structs - C++ Programming Tutorial

 Explanation

-Structure pointers in C++ are demonstrated by the program's definition of a Rectangle structure with two integer members, length and width.
-A structure variable, r1, is declared and initialized with values {10, 5}, and a pointer, ptr, is assigned the address of r1.
-The structure members are accessed and displayed through the pointer using the arrow (->) operator.
+Defining a Rectangle structure in C++ showcases the utilization of structure pointers.
+This structure comprises two integer attributes, namely length and width.
+An instance of this structure, r1, is declared and set with the values {10, 5}.
+Subsequently, a pointer, ptr, is assigned the memory address of r1.
+Accessing and displaying the structure's members is achieved through the pointer by employing the arrow (->) operator.

 typedef with Structures in C++